Evel Knievel (1971 film)

 Evel Knievel is a 1971 American biographical film starring George Hamilton as motorcycle daredevil Evel Knievel.

 Plot

 The story is a biography, with fictionalized events, of the famed motorcycle daredevil, who grew up in Butte, Montana.
 The film depicts Knievel reflecting on major events in his life, particularly his relationship with his girlfriend/wife, Linda.
-The film opens with Knievel (Hamilton) at the Ontario Motor Speedway in Ontario, California.
+The film opens with Knievel at the Ontario Motor Speedway in Ontario, California.
 Knievel is speaking directly to the camera describing his upcoming daredevil motorcycle jump:

 Following his introduction, the story follows a flashback narrative through Knievel's life.

 The film ends with Knievel successfully completing the February 1971 jump at the Ontario Motor Speedway (129 feet) and riding off onto a dirt road which leads to the edge of the Grand Canyon (at the time of production, Evel Knievel was hyping a jump over the Grand Canyon, a jump which never got beyond the early planning stage).